godotengine/godot-website/README.md

 ```

 There are several shell scripts that come with the project, that may be useful
-when developing (assuming you're running a Unix-based system):
+when developing (assuming you're running Linux or macOS):

 - `./docker/php/bash.sh` starts a bash session with the PHP container.
 - `./docker/php/install-plugin.sh` is used to install additional CMS plugins with `artisan`.